hablatraining/git-learning/README.md

 ![](resources/icons/github.png)![](resources/icons/gitlab.png)![](resources/icons/bitbucket.png)

 In this section we will see how to work in a team using git.
+A remote repository is a server-side repository, which we might think of it as the "official" repository.
+Working in a team can be a little tricky.
+We do not only have to worry about our local repository and how we integrate our features into the "official" repo, but also the others features and integrations.

 ### 3.1 Cloning a remote repository